MicrosoftDocs/minecraft-creator/creator/Documents/StructureBlocksTutorial.md

 ## Structure Block Sample Behavior Pack

-There is a [sample Structure Blocks behavior pack](https://github.com/microsoft/minecraft-samples/tree/main/structure_blocks_sample_behavior_pack) available at the Minecraft samples Github.
+There is a [sample Structure Blocks behavior pack](https://github.com/microsoft/minecraft-samples/tree/main/structure_blocks_sample_behavior_pack) available at the **Minecraft Samples** GitHub repo.
 You can download it to use the same structures used in the tutorial, or to simply get a sense of the structure of behavior packs.

 ## Create a Structure